 - Article: How to Be Heard in IT Security and Business

-If you have suggestions for improving this cheat sheet, please let me know.
 This cheat sheet is distributed according to the Creative Commons v3 “Attribution” License.
-File version 1.4.
-Take a look at my other security cheat sheets.
+File version 1.5.